Highland Village Lot Owners are invited to attend our 2026 Annual Meeting.

 Collins Electric repaired electrical lines along the Interlachen Pkwy walkway that were damaged during last summer's Woodbury Water Treatment Project.
 Electricity has been restored to all three monuments and the Highland Blvd median.
+And we have new, more efficient lights at the monuments.
+The Interlachen Blvd. median sprinkler controller is now wireless, which eliminated the expense of boring under the street to repair the broken electric connection.

 Numerous Lots had their landscape material removed during the process of eliminating mailbox posts and installing the new posts.